AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 * {api:anychart.core.axisMarkers.Text#rotation}background(){api}, {api:anychart.core.axisMarkers.Text#padding}background(){api}, {api:anychart.core.axisMarkers.Text#offsetX}offsetX(){api},  {api:anychart.core.axisMarkers.Text#offsetY}offsetY(){api}, etc, to set the position
 * {api:anychart.core.axisMarkers.Text#enabled}enabled(){api}, to enable / disable the marker

+In the sample below, there are two text markers with the font, background, and position configured.
+In the text of the first marker, HTML is used.

 ```
 // create two text markers